|Title:||Assistant Coach / Communications and Alumni Relations Coordinator|

-Both the men's and women's programs have seen great success in his three years with the Crimson.
+Both the men's and women's programs have seen great success in Ahmed's three years with the Crimson.
 The men's side has amassed 34 wins, two-consecutive Ivy League titles and the programs first national championship since 1998 in 2014.
-The women's side has also been strong under coach Ahmed, picking up 40 wins, two Ivy league championships and a two national titles.
+The women's side has also been strong under coach Ahmed, picking up 40 wins, two Ivy league championships and two national titles.

 Ahmed came to Harvard in 2013, after spending the previous two seasons at his alma mater, the University of Rochester, as an assistant coach.
 During his time at Rochester he made a big impact on the squash program, coaching six athletes that earned All-America honors, 10 athletes that were named All-Liberty League and one athlete that was tabbed as Liberty League Player of the Year.
 Ahmed saw his team win back-to-back league titles and land the No. 5 spot in the national rankings for two consecutive seasons.